DeepActsNet: Spatial and Motion features from Face, Hands, and Body Combined with Convolutional and Graph Networks for Improved Action Recognition: Abstract

 \section{Abstract}

-\begin{quote} Existing action recognition methods mainly focus on joint and bone information in human body skeleton data due to its robustness to complex backgrounds and dynamic characteristics of the environments.
-In this paper, we combine body skeleton data with spatial and motion information from face and two hands, and present ``Deep Action Stamps (DeepActs)", a novel data representation to encode actions from video sequences.
-We also present ``DeepActsNet", a deep learning based model with modality-specific Convolutional and Graph sub-networks for highly accurate action recognition based on Deep Action Stamps.
-Experiments on three challenging action recognition datasets (NTU60, NTU120, and SYSU) show that DeepActs produce considerable improvements in the recognition performance of standard convolutional and graph networks.
-Experiments also show that the fusion of modality-specific convolutional and structural features learnt by our DeepActsNet yields consistent improvements in action recognition accuracy over the state-of-the-art on the target datasets. \end{quote}
+Existing action recognition methods mainly focus on joint and bone information in human body skeleton data due to its robustness to complex backgrounds and dynamic characteristics of the environments.
+In this paper, we combine body skeleton data with spatial and motion features from face and two hands, and present ``Deep Action Stamps (DeepActs)", a novel data representation to encode actions from video sequences.
+We also present ``DeepActsNet", a deep learning based ensemble model which learns convolutional and structural features from Deep Action Stamps for highly accurate action recognition.
+Experiments on three challenging action recognition datasets (NTU60, NTU120, and SYSU) show that the proposed model trained using Deep Action Stamps produce considerable improvements in the action recognition accuracy with less computational cost compared to the state-of-the-art methods.